KPRC-TV: News operation

-KPRC-TV presently broadcasts 39 1/2 hours of locally produced newscasts each week (with 6 1/2 hours each weekday, three hours on Saturdays and four hours on Sundays).
+KPRC-TV presently broadcasts 43 hours, 25 minutes of locally produced newscasts each week (with 7 hours, 5 minutes each weekday; 4 1/2 hours on Saturdays and 3 1/2 hours on Sundays).
 The station also carries Sports Sunday, which has been a staple of the station since its days as a locally owned station in the 1980s, at 10:20 p.m. following its late Sunday newscast, as well as Houston Newsmakers (a local Sunday morning talk show similar in format to NBC's Meet the Press) at 10:30 a.m.

-Appropriate for a station with roots in a newspaper, KPRC-TV has long been a very news-intensive station, and in particular one with a history of innovation in television journalism.
-In its early years under the stewardship of news director Ray Miller, KPRC-TV often led the local news ratings with such notable personalities as Miller and fellow anchors Steve Smith and Larry Rasco.
+As a station with roots in a newspaper, KPRC-TV has long been a very news-intensive station, and it is known for its innovation in television journalism.
+In its early years under the stewardship of news director Ray Miller, KPRC-TV often led the local news ratings with notable personalities such as Miller and fellow anchors Steve Smith and Larry Rasco.
 KPRC-TV was the first station in Houston to use weather radar for its weather reports, to use videotape for field reporting, to have a fully staffed news bureau in Austin, to hire female and African American reporters, and to hire a Hispanic news anchor for an English-language newscast.
-The station's first female anchor was Sara Lowrey, who had co-anchored the 6 p.m. news with Rasco.
+The station's first female anchor was Sara Lowrey, who co-anchored the 6 p.m. news with Rasco.